jsiegenthaler/hueget/README.md

 listening on port 1234
 ```
 # Starting hueget as a Service
 You can configure your system to automatically start hueget when your system restarts.
-On my raspberry pi, I use [pm2](https://github.com/Unitech/pm2) (process manager 2).
+On my raspberry pi, I use [pm2](https://github.com/Unitech/pm2) (Process Management Module).
 To start hueget with pm2, and have it daemonized, monitored and kept alive forever, enter:
 ```
 $ pm2 start hueget.js -- -i 192.168.0.50 -u UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj -p 3000